-MariaDB OpenWorks happened February 25-27 2019 in New York City, and it was filled with a lot of activity.
+MariaDB OpenWorks happened February 25 – 27, 2019 in New York City.
+It was filled with plenty of activity.

-The keynote by Michael Howard is an interesting watch, one with many quoted articles especially around “strip-mining open source technologies and companies,” and “abusing the license and privilege, and not giving back to the community.”
-Many articles were written about this topic, and it is clear that open source has arrived considering all the success around the IBM acquisition of Red Hat, the Elastic IPO, the Microsoft acquisition of GitHub, the SalesForce acquisition fo MuleSoft and the MongoDB IPO.
+The keynote by Michael Howard, C.E.O. of MariaDB, is an interesting watch, one with many quoted articles especially around “strip-mining open-source technologies and companies,” and “abusing the license and privilege, and not giving back to the community.”
+Many articles were written about this topic, and it’s clear that open-source has arrived considering all of the success around the IBM acquisition of Red Hat, the Elastic I.P.O., the Microsoft acquisition of GitHub, the SalesForce acquisition fo MuleSoft and the MongoDB I.P.O.

-Seppo Jaakola talked about What’s new in Galera 4.
-Expect a lot more blogs about this, and don’t forget to read Galera Cluster 4 available for use in the latest MariaDB 10.4.3 Release Candidate!.
+Seppo Jaakola, the C.E.O. of Codership, talked about What’s New in Galera 4.
+Expect a many more blogs about this, and don’t forget to read Galera Cluster 4 available for use in the latest MariaDB 10.4.3 Release Candidate!

-From a Galera Cluster standpoint, it would be recommended not just to watch the video: Auto Europe’s ongoing journey with MariaDB and open source but to also read an excellent article by Jon Reed on Diginomica: OpenWorks 2019 – why Auto Europe moved their CMS database to open source, and what they’ve learned.
+From a Galera Cluster standpoint, it’s recommended not only to watch the video, Auto Europe’s ongoing Journey with MariaDB and Open-Source, but also to read an excellent article by Jon Reed on Diginomica: OpenWorks 2019 – why Auto Europe moved their CMS database to open source, and what they’ve learned.